LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 config_gtk.c:
 --- CreateGeneralParametersPage() is slightly modified to make it more pretty,
     changes include alignment of text, some white space and margins.
+--- Remove option for selecting '%I' to read to, with Modbus.
+The option
+    is only removed from the GUI.
+Previously there was a comment in 'protocol_modbus_master.c' in SetVarFromModbus(), which might mean that this was previously handled on a lower level.

 emc_mods.c:
 --- Check for NULL after call to ConvSymbolToVarName().